Princess Louise of Belgium: The impossible return to Belgium and Death

 Tombstone of Princess Louise in the South Cemetery of Wiesbaden on which are engraved the words Hier ruht in Gott Luise Prinzessin von Belgien ("Here rests in God Louise Princess of Belgium").

 After the Armistice of 11 November 1918 and the liberation of Belgium, Louise's property was sequestered because she was considered to be Hungarian by the Belgian State.
 She then decided, probably thanks to the assistance of Henri de Noussanne, to write her memoirs, published in Paris in 1921 under the title Autour des trônes que j'ai vu tomber ("Around the thrones that I saw fall"); in it, she settled the score with various people in her life, including her father Leopold II –yet she dedicated the work "to the great man and great King that was her father".
 On 3 July of the same year, her former husband Prince Philipp died in Coburg; Louise was obviously excluded from any inheritance.

 While trying to return to Belgium since 1920, Louise, who had become undesirable in her native country because of her situation as an "enemy subject", was forced to stay outside Belgian borders, so as not to offend public opinion still battered by the war.

 During an illegal stay in Paris, Geza Mattachich died on 1 October 1923 following uremia aggravated by cardiac pathology, in the modest hotel where he and Louise were staying.
-Now completely isolated because no member of the Belgian royal family wants to help or receive her in Belgium, in December of the same year, the Belgian consul general in Paris offered Louise to settle in Wiesbaden, where she moved to the Hotel Nassauer Hof with a lady-in-waiting and a maid.
+Now completely isolated because no member of the Belgian royal family wanted to help or receive her in Belgium, in December of the same year, the Belgian consul general in Paris offered Louise to settle in Wiesbaden, where she moved to the Hotel Nassauer Hof with a lady-in-waiting and a maid.

 In February 1924, Louise suffered from acute circulatory problems suddenly aggravated by a double congestion.
 In the early afternoon of Saturday 1 March, she received a visit from a friend, Julius Fritz, who noticed that she was dying.
 Fritz set out to find a priest to administer the last rites to her, but when he returned with the clergyman, the two men could only note Louise's death at 2 p.m. in the afternoon.
 Three days later, after a very sober funeral ceremony, she was buried in the South Cemetery of Wiesbaden.
 Absent during the funeral of their relative, the Belgian royal family (who had dispatched their trusted man Baron Auguste Goffinet in their behalf), mourned her for a month.